nexcess/magento-turpentine/README.md

 simplified look at how they work:

 For pages, Varnish first checks whether the visitor sent a ``frontend`` cookie.
-If they didn't, then they are served a served a new page from the backend (Magento), regardless of whether that page is already cached.
-This is so they get a new session from Magento.
-If they already already have a ``frontend`` cookie, then they get a (non-session-specific) page from the backend, with any session-specific blocks (defined by the ESI policies) filled in via ESI.
+If they didn't, then they are served a new page from the backend (Magento), regardless of whether that page is already cached, so they get a new session from Magento.
+If they already have a ``frontend`` cookie, then they get a (non-session-specific) page from the backend, with any session-specific blocks (defined by the ESI policies) filled in via ESI.
 Note that this is bypassed for clients identified as crawlers (see the ``Crawler IP Addresses`` and